sourcegraph/handbook/content/departments/engineering/design/goals/index.md

 #### Theme: Win the top 100 organizations

 1. **Objective**: Remove blocks to adoption related to UI/UX for 2XL customers.
-   - Key Result: Eliminate all the UI/UX-related must-haves from the scale audit.
+   - Key Result: Eliminate all the UI/UX-related must-haves from the strategic scale audit.
    - Key Result: Design as a function contributes to closing a deal for a 2XL customer.